wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-first-steps/includes/5-exercise-create-simple-flow.md

     ![The Copy folder action.](..\media\exercise-copy-folder-action.png)

 1. Deploy a **Launch Excel** action to open the Excel file that contains the logs about your backup activity.

+    1. If this file doesn't already exist, create a blank Excel spreadsheet named **Logs.xlsx** in the **Desktop** folder so that the automation will be able to open it as an existing file.

     ![The Launch Excel action.](..\media\exercise-launch-excel-action.png)